 These heuristics were coupled with a set of guidelines that would likely result in better performance if followed, but were merely superficial and didn’t actually analyse the load and render experience that real visitors face.

 In PageSpeed 5.0, pages are loaded in a real Chrome browser that is controlled by Lighthouse.
-Lighthouse records metrics from the browser, applies a scoring model to them and presents an overall performance score.
+Lighthouse records metrics from the browser and calculates an overall performance score.
 Guidelines for improvement are suggested based on how specific metrics score.